francisengelmann/PyViz3D/docs/index.md

 ### Installation
-Intall the latest stable PyViz3D via pip: `pip install pyviz3d` This is currently on the test-repository of pypi until a stable version is available.
+Intall the latest stable PyViz3D via pip: `pip install pyviz3d`

 ### Getting Started
 In this simple example we will display multiple point clouds.
 [Show example](https://francisengelmann.github.io/pyviz3d_examples/example/index.html).